 1. It can take several years to get a patent granted.

-2. It can be a very complicated process, and if you are using a patent attorney to help you, it could end up costing you a lot of money.
+2. It can be a very complicated process, and if you are using a patent lawyer to help you, it could end up costing you a lot of money.

 3. It is only valid for up to 20 years.